-- Our club sent one BHS student to RYLA and two students to American Legions Boys State and Girls State.
+- Our club sent three BHS students to RYLA and two students to American Legions Boys State and Girls State.

 - Our club co-sponsored with Daybreak Rotary Club the Bartlesville High School Interact Club.

-- Club members helped serve meals once a month at the Bridges of Bartlesville meetings.
+- Club members helped serve meals once or twice a month at the Bridges of Bartlesville meetings.

-- Our club with help from the Boy Scouts continues to maintain the area around and under Memorial Bridge.
+- Our club continues to maintain the area around and under Memorial Bridge.